 If the game was called "Minetest Modding Base", "Minetest Core" or whatever, and people were warned it's just a base, it'd be fine.
 But it's not: Minetest Game is the greatest factor pushing new players away, as it's shipped by default with Minetest, having people thinking it's Minetest itself.

-Every time I have someone downloading Minetest - Every.
-Freaking.
-Time. - I have to warn them to NOT play in singleplayer, at least not without having downloaded something from ContentDB first.
+Every time I have someone downloading Minetest - and I'd like to stretch every time - I have to warn them to NOT play in singleplayer, at least not without having downloaded something from ContentDB first.
 This because, what people expect from a game/engine which resembles MineCRAFT starting by its very name, is to play a MineCRAFT clone by default.
 So wait: no monsters.
 No nether.
 No villagers.
 No blocks dropped.
 No challenge.
 NO GOALS.
 Hence the uninstalling and the very bad first impression.
 As I stated multiple times, this is very very very bad advertising.
-I don't have data, but if I had to guess how many people uninstalled MT after the first experience into a MTG world, it'd be A LOT.
+I don't have data, but if I had to guess how many people uninstalled MT after the first experience into a MTG world, it'd be a lot.

 Also, I understand MT actually was born as a game, but that idea evidently failed, because this is NOT a game, this is THE FOUNDATION to create a very specific game (Minecraft, which afaik it was the initial goal).
 This is "create your personal Minecraft without sweating too much... kinda".
 So, if some developers keep denying that Minetest and Minecraft are the same (paramat actually called it Minecraft-like), this should be at least not be shipped by default.
 Because the more it gets shipped by default, the more likely modders will create mods depending on it, rooting it into the status quo even more, creating more bad advertising and pushing away more potential players.